DRB Class 41: Preserved locomotives

 After the Second World War, 216 engines went into the Deutsche Bundesbahn fleet and 122 were left in the hands of the DR in East Germany.
-There is evidence that 22 additional locomotives were left in the former Reichsbahn railway division of Breslau in Poland, and were later incorporated into the Polish State Railways (PKP) as Ot 1-1 to Ot 1-19.
-Number 41 153 was listed on the books of the Czechoslovakian State Railways (CSD) after 1945.
+There is evidence that, in addition, 22 locomotives were left in the former Reichsbahn railway division of Breslau in Poland and later incorporated into the Polish State Railways (PKP) as Ot 1-1 to Ot 1-19.
+Number 41 153 was listed on the books of the Czechoslovak State Railways (ČSD) after 1945.
 Number 41 034 as well as other locomotives (41 076, 41 082 and 41 312) from locomotive convoys (reparations) were left in the territory of the Soviet State Railway (SZD) and later transferred to the PKP.
 The fate of other locomotives is unknown.

-As a result of the two prototype locomotives being used at Schneidemühl (present-day Piła) locomotive shed to carry express cattle trains to Berlin, the engines were unflatteringly christened Ochsenlok (Oxen loco).
+As a result of the employment of the two prototype locomotives at Schneidemühl (present-day Piła) locomotive shed in heading express cattle trains to Berlin, the engines were unflatteringly christened Ochsenlok (Oxen loco).